Earthquake turmoil: Hawke's Bay residents thrown by Google's mobile alert issued after a magnitude 5.1 earthquake | ExBulletin

 The magnitude 5.1 earthquake was not the only thing that awakened many inhabitants on the east coast of the North Island.

-Many red-eye Android users remained confused by the shaking after 1 am after receiving an alert on Google’s mobile phone that described it as a magnitude 6.0 earthquake.
+Many red-eye Android users remained confused by the shaking shortly after 1am after receiving an alert on Google’s mobile phone explaining that a magnitude 6.0 quake had occurred off the coast.

 Inaccurate warnings wondered if we needed to head uphill, especially in parts of the Hawke’s Bay area.